Book clubs: Women keep the culture of communal reading alive

-Joan Baum: Well you certainly included the two top-selling genres, historical fiction, of which you are an author, and memoirs.
-Are you aware of any women in your group, whom you said, are good readers, who are writers also, and bring that to the table?
+Joan Baum: Well you certainly included the two top-selling genres, historical fiction, of which you are an author and memoirs.
+Are you aware of any women in your group, who you said, are good readers, who are writers also, and bring that to the table?

 Joan Baum: So we're going to conclude I hope, on a positive note.
 That the group of women, largely the book club people is going to grow.
 And are there any changes that you have made over your three-year period?
 Or are there changes you're thinking of making?

 Joan Baum: Thank you, Eve Karlan.
-I wish you best with your book Track 61.
+I wish you the best with your book Track 61.

 Eve Karlin: Thank you, Joan.